imustafin/eiffel-parser-ruby/README.md

 # EiffelParser

-This gem parses *formatted* Eiffel source codes and gives access to parts of the code.
+This gem parses *pretty* Eiffel source codes and gives access to parts of the code.

 ## Installation